How to Detect and Prevent iGaming Affiliate Fraud as an Operator

 The main consequences of iGaming affiliate fraud

 The word “fraud” itself already carries heavy implications.
-Have you ever wondered that in case of facing fraud, the one who will remain with a negative experience is not only you but also the players of your platform?
-Sounds complicated, right?
-Now let’s imagine you face an iGaming affiliate fraud, what will happen next?
+Now, let’s imagine you face an iGaming affiliate fraud.
+What will happen next?
 The first and most important thing is that you will lose your reputation, which will cause a lack of confidence for players to use your platform.

 By understanding all that will come together with iGaming affiliate fraud, operators can take all the necessary measures to avoid it.
 Now, you may ask yourself how?
 Easy!